DorkOS

 • Real-time sync — SSE streaming and file watching keep all clients in sync

-• SDK-first — JSONL transcripts are the single source of truth (no separate database)
+• SDK-first storage — JSONL transcripts are the single source of truth (no separate database)

 Next Steps